lvphj/epydemiology/README.md

 # epydemiology
-Library of python code for epidemiologists – eventually
+Library of python code for epidemiologists – eventually.

 ## A. Installation
 ```python